Pausanias Analysis

 English Translation

-After Chaireas, there are statues dedicated of Sophius, a boy from Messenia, and Stomius, a man from Elis.
+After Chaereas, there are statues dedicated of Sophius, a boy from Messenia, and Stomius, a man from Elis.
 The boy surpassed his rivals in running, while Stomius, competing in the pentathlon, won three victories at Olympia and at the Nemean games.
 The inscription upon his statue further states that he also led the Eleans to victory in horse-racing and, commanding their forces, slew in single combat an enemy general who had challenged him.

 Proper Nouns